 In Beyond Expectations, Onoso Imoagene delves into the multifaceted identities of second-generation Nigerian adults in the United States and Britain.
-She argues that they conceive of an alternative notion of ‘black’ identity that differs radically from African American and Black Carribean notions of ‘black’ in the United States and Britain.
+She argues that they conceive of an alternative notion of "black" identity that differs radically from African American and Black Caribbean notions of "black" in the United States and Britain.
 Instead of considering themselves in terms of their country of destination alone, second-generation Nigerians define themselves in complicated ways that balance racial status, a diasporic Nigerian ethnicity, a pan-African identity, and identification with fellow immigrants.

 Onoso Imoagene is Assistant Professor in the Department of Sociology at the University of Pennsylvania.

-“Onoso Imoagene challenges assimilation theories and deftly shows how Nigerians achieve by choosing ethnicity while negotiating race.
+“Onoso Imoagene challenges assimilation theories and deftly shows how second-generation Nigerians achieve upward mobility by choosing ethnicity while negotiating race.
 Beyond Expectations is a must-read for scholars of immigration, of the second generation, and of race/ethnicity.” —Jennifer Lee, Chancellor’s Fellow and Professor of Sociology, University of California, Irvine

 “Onoso Imoagene provides a rich, empirical account that makes important contributions to our theories of identity and immigrant integration.
 This should be required reading for anyone seeking to understand the changing nature of American and British societies.”—Mary C. Waters, author of Black Identities: West Indian Immigrant Dreams and American Realities

 “This book makes important contributions to our understandings of immigration, race, and ethnicity.”—Natasha K. Warikoo, Associate Professor at Harvard Graduate School of Education, and author of The Diversity Bargain: And Other Dilemmas of Race, Admissions, and Meritocracy at Elite Universities